Pusula pediculus

 Pusula pediculus, common name the "coffee bean trivia", is a species of small sea snail, a marine gastropod mollusk in the family Triviidae, the false cowries or trivias.
 This species was previously known as Trivia pediculus.

 Distribution

+Western Atlantic: common as beached shells in the Eastern Caribbean islands of the Lesser Antilles where they are commonly known as "puppy-eyes".

 Description

 The maximum recorded shell length is 22 mm.

 Habitat

 The minimum recorded depth for this species is 0 m; maximum recorded depth is 129 m.